PORTUGAL TRAVEL TIPS: How to plan a trip to Portugal

 Porto Moniz natural swimming pool

 Here you can find stunning, seawater filled lava pools.
 Ocean water flows over the rocks filling the pools, sometimes carrying fish with it.
-They are the highlight of Porto Moniz, a small charming village on the northwestern coast of Portugal.
+They are the highlight of Porto Moniz, a small charming village off the coast of Portugal.
+These are considered some of the best natural swimming spots in the country.
+Find out more information on: Best Places to go Swimming in Portugal: Ocean, rivers and lakes!

 Spend a day in Faro